apache/creadur-site/README.md

 $ cd ../creadur-site
 $ cp -rvf ../creadur-rat/target/staging/* ./rat/

+Make sure to manually adapt download pages as they need to reference the current release and SNAPSHOT versions!
+$ git commit -am "Update site build for RAT"
 ```

 *WARNING!* This will sync the current master branch/SNAPSHOT version of the homepage if not run on the release branch